Textualize/textual/docs/guide/workers.md

 This one line change will make typing as responsive as you would expect from any app.

-The `run_worker` method schedules a new *worker* to run `update_weather`, and returns a [Worker](textual.worker.Worker) object.
+The `run_worker` method schedules a new *worker* to run `update_weather`, and returns a [Worker][textual.worker.Worker] object.
 This happens almost immediately, so it won't prevent other messages from being processed.
 The `update_weather` function is now running concurrently, and will finish a second or two later.

 !!! tip